-Snugly tucked away in the Old Testament book of Proverbs is one of the Bible’s most beautiful verses on the subject of God’s will Proverbs 27:8 says:
+Snugly tucked away in the Old Testament book of Proverbs is one of the Bible’s most beautiful verses on the subject of God’s will.
+Proverbs 27:8 says:

-Like a bird that wanders from its nest is a man who wanders from his place (N.K.J.V.).
+Like a bird that wanders from its nest is a man who wanders from his place.
+(N.K.J.V.)

 Tell me, are you right now in your place?
 Are you living where God wants you to be living?
 Are you working where He wants you to be working?
 Are you going to church where He wants you to be going to church?
 Are you engaged in those activities in which He wants you to be engaged?

 A nest is the best place in all the world for a bird to be.
 It is nothing less than home.
 A bird in its nest is safe because predators can’t harm it there.
 A bird in its nest is at rest because no bird can fly incessantly.
-A bird in its nest is perfectly natural because a bird standing in the middle of a interstate just seems wrong.
+A bird in its nest is perfectly natural because a bird standing in the middle of an interstate just seems wrong.

-Of course, the primary reason why a bird builds a nest is to raise a family.
+Of course the primary reason why a bird builds a nest is to raise a family.
 The mother bird lays her eggs.
 She incubates those eggs.
 When the eggs hatch, she feeds the baby birds.
 When they are ready she pushes them out of the nest so they can fly on their own and ultimately build their own nests.

 By the way, this shows us that there is nothing wrong with a person moving away from the “nest” in which he or she was raised.
 Remember that it was God Himself who told Abraham to leave his hometown of Ur and move to a land that He would show him (Genesis 12:1).
 For that matter, most species of birds build new nests each year.
 So, obviously, Proverbs 27:8 isn’t the Bible’s way of forbidding us from ever leaving home or embarking on some new adventure in life.